Experian: Sales to identity thieves

+Data breaches

-2015 data breach
+2015

 On 1 October 2015 Experian announced that they had discovered a data breach existing between 1 September 2013 and 16 September 2015.
 As many as 15 million people who used the company's services, among them customers of American cellular company T-Mobile who had applied for Experian credit checks, may have had their private information exposed.

-2020 data breach
+2020

 In 2020 it was revealed that Experian had suffered a further data breach, on this occasion in South Africa.
 Initially, Experian claimed that the incident had been contained but subsequently this was shown to be untrue.
 Data on 24 million South Africans was leaked, as well as on nearly 800,000 businesses.
 Of these, 24,838 had financial details leaked.

-2021 data breach
+2021

 In January 2021 a new leak was revealed in Brazil, with the source being linked to Experian's Brazilian subsidiary Serasa Experian.
 The breach resulted in data of 220 million citizens (including some already dead) being sold in the web.
 This is probably the most severe data breach in history, as it includes names, social security numbers, income tax declaration forms, addresses and other private information on nearly all Brazilian citizens.
 Experian claims there's no evidence that its systems have been compromised, but this lack of evidence doesn't explain it being the only probable source for the data.
 According to a Brazilian consumer rights foundation, the company has not been handling the breach appropriately.

+2022

+In late 2022 a flaw was revealed in Experian's website which allowed access to individual credit reports without full authentication, simply by changing the last part of the URL being requested from "/acr/oow/" to "/acr/report".
+The flaw was fixed in early 2023, but it was not known how much data had been stolen through this security weakness.